Cranage Paddock History

 A short story from a 91 year old a resident of Cranage who has lived here all her life.
 Just a few words concerning the Paddock on Middlewich Road.
 I myself being an old Cranage resident feel very strongly about it all.
 I had Grandparents living at Mr Hopley's, the...read more

 flicking through our emails to the site we picked up this valid question from a local resident I am outraged at the actions and attitude of Cranage Parish Council.
-As a resident of the parish, I have recently been asked to give our views on a small piece of land the...read more
+As a resident of the parish, I have recently been asked to give our views on a small piece of...read more

 The items below are direct extracts taken word for word from the documents on the Cranage parish website.
-July 24th 2012 agenda Part2 Discussion of affordable housing at Middlewich Road Minutes for July 2012 90/12 land at Middlewich Road Mr J Ashall attended the...read more
+July 24th 2012 agenda Part2 Discussion of affordable housing at Middlewich Road Minutes for July 2012 90/12 land at Middlewich Road Mr J Ashall attended...read more

 Cheshire east’s own criteria for sustainable development in the countryside sets out the list below The paddock would not meet any of the criteria other than B Amenity recommended maximum distance (m) A shop selling...read more